dannywillems/project-list/README.md

 for a long time, I put them on Github.

-I'm not afraid about someone who will take some ideas here and develop them because I am sure I am not the first guy having these ideas.
+I'm not afraid about someone who will take some ideas here and develop them because I am sure I am not the first guy which has these ideas.

-Loving open source software, lot of them would be open source.
-If you want to develop some of them, tell me, open sourced them and I will add a link to them here.
+As I love free softwares, lot of them would be free.
+If you want to develop some of them, tell me, make them free and I will add a link to them here.

 ## Platforms